stackhpc/terraform-kayobe-multinode/README.rst

 baremetal host.
 This will stop a block device being allocated.

 If `deploy_wazuh` is set to true, an infrastructure VM will be created that hosts the Wazuh manager.
-The wazuh deployment playbooks will also be triggered automatically to deploy wazuh agents to the overcloud hosts.
+The Wazuh deployment playbooks will also be triggered automatically to deploy Wazuh agents to the overcloud hosts.

 Generate a plan: